catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

-Allowed Address Pairs is a Neutron Extension that extends the port attribute to enable you to specify arbitrary ``mac_address/ip_address(cidr)`` pairs that are allowed to pass through a port regardless of the subnet associated with the network.
+Allowed Address Pairs is a Neutron Extension that extends the port attribute to enable you to specify arbitrary ``mac_address/ip_address(cidr)`` pairs that are allowed to pass through a port, regardless of the subnet associated with the network.

 Let's double check that this extension is available on the Catalyst Cloud: